open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-<a href="operations.md#get-the-lot-for-a-procurementprojectlot">Get the lot for the ProcurementProjectLot</a> and map to its `.communication.atypicalToolUrl`.
+[Get the lot for the ProcurementProjectLot](operations.md#get-the-lot-for-a-procurementprojectlot) and map to its `.communication.atypicalToolUrl`.

 ```xml
 <cbc:AccessToolsURI>https://my-atypical-tool.com/</cbc:AccessToolsURI>